id5io/id5-api.js/README.md

 Publishers may want to test the value of the ID5 ID with their downstream partners.
 While there are various ways to do this, A/B testing is a standard approach.
 Instead of publishers manually enabling or disabling the ID5 API based on their control group settings (which leads to fewer calls to ID5, reducing our ability to recognize the user), we have baked this in to the API itself.

 To turn on A/B Testing, simply edit the configuration (see below) to enable it and set what percentage of requests you would like to set for the control group.
-The control group is the set of requests where an ID5 ID will not be exposed in the `ID5.userId` variable - this variable will be set to `0` for the control group.
+The control group is the set of requests where an ID5 ID will not be exposed in `id5Status.getUserId()` - this method will return `0` for the control group.
 It's important to note that the control group is request based, and not user based.
 In other words, from one page view to another, a user may be in or out of the control group.

 The configuration object for `abTesting` contains two variables: